OpenFn/primero-progres/README.md

 ## Outstanding Items/ Questions
-1. `Service` mappings for the country to be piloted
+1. `Service` mappings for the country to be piloted; other localization changes?
 2. How to "accept"/ "reject" referral decisions in Primero?
 (This will affect filtering criteria for how we get decision updates to send back to DTP.)
 3. Manual process for scenarios where child revokes consent --> how is the other system notified?
 4. Documentation on how to localize mappings for every country implementation for: `services`, `protection concerns`, `languages`, Primero focal point `username`, Progres `business units`